raulterraferrao/raulterraferrao/README.md

 - 👋 Hi, I’m @raulterraferrao
 - 👀 I'm interested in learning new technologies in the field of computer science, mainly mobile development and parallel programming.
-- 🌱 I’m currently learning Flutter, openGL and Cuda.
+- 🌱 I’m currently learning Flutter, Node, and Vue.
 - 💞️ I'm looking to collaborate with people who have difficulties and interests in the technologies mentioned above
 - 📫 You can reach me sending a email to raulterraferrao@gmail.com or sending a message on my likedin raulterraferrao